AlexAmi786/testDigiLocker/README.md

 # testDigiLocker

-Its test for use of digiloker
+It is just test for setup and code for git command practise.